Information About: Eligible Properties

 Then I have to get bids from contractors?

 Yes, the next step is finding qualified contractors to do the work.
 NIDC will help, but the primary responsibility for getting contractors’ bids is yours.
-It may take 2-3 weeks, or longer, to get a bid from a contractor you trust, and whose price fits your budget.
 Once you select a contractor, the bid will go to NIDC and your lender for final approval of the loans.

 When will the Homebuyer Assistance forgivable loan close?